superduper-io/superduper/docs/content/intro.md

 ### Why is the "DB" so important in AI?

-superduper uses the fact that AI development always starts with data, ends with data, and interfaces with data from conception, to productionized deployment.
-Any environment which has a chance of uniting the diverse tools and stakeholders involved in AI development, needs a single way for AI models and algorithms to be connected to data. ***That way is superduper***.
+Superduper uses the fact that AI development always starts with data, ends with data, and interfaces with data from conception, to productionized deployment.
+Any environment which has a chance of uniting the diverse tools and stakeholders involved in AI development, needs a single way for AI models and algorithms to be connected to data. ***That way is Superduper***.

 :::important
-By integrating AI directly at data's source, superduper enables developers to avoid implementing MLops.
+By integrating AI directly at data's source, Superduper enables developers to avoid implementing MLops.
 :::

-### What integrations does superduper include?
+### What integrations does Superduper include?

 #### Data